A3x-parvez/DirCat/README.md

 ## Input Formats

-DirCat accepts three input formats, auto-detected at runtime.
+DirCat accepts multiple input formats and auto-detects them at runtime.
+Input can be a `.json` file, a `.txt` file, or an inline string — no strict file type required.

 ### JSON object